zeyadalaa/chat-system-API/README.md

     - Forgein key for Chats Table is ```chat_number```
     - I made the combination of ```application_token```, ```number``` and ```chat_number``` columns unique to ensure that chat numbering within each application starts from 1, with no duplicate numbers in the same application.

+Note: I designed a database where data is injected in a sorted way, which leads to faster query performance, efficient range searches, and reduced sorting overhead during retrieval.
+This approach also optimizes indexing, simplifies pagination, and improves storage efficiency through better compression.

 #### ElasticSearch
 ![Alt text](<elasticsearch logo.png>)